 · Good Omens: no reply after 3 emails, and impossible to physically reach anyone in charge of the booking.
 Sometimes it happens...

-· Fru Lundgreen: looked like a great bar, would have loved playing there but I should have reached out 6 months earlier.
+· Fru Lundgreen: the bar looked great (metal vibes and all), would have loved playing there but I should have reached out 6 months earlier.

 · Loftet: would have been a bit out of place, but it would have been fun and I knew friends there.
 Also started reaching out too late.